-Whenever the guest causes a packet to be sent on its virtual collective network interface, the VMM loads the corresponding virtual registers into the physical collective network device.
 Receiving data is slightly more complex: Whenever the VMM receives an interrupt message from L4, it reads the packet header and data from the physical device into a private buffer, and then delivers a virtual interrupt to the corresponding guest VM.
 Subsequent VM accesses to packet header and data are then served out of the private buffer into the VM's general-purpose or floating-point registers.
-Since copying packets induces substantial software overhead to the high-performance collective network path (Section 5), we are also considering optimized virtual packet handling by means of device pass-through and/or para-virtualization techniques.
+Since copying packets induces substantial software overhead to the high-performance collective network path (Section 6), we are also considering optimized virtual packet handling by means of device pass-through and/or para-virtualization techniques.

-Torus.
-BG/P's torus network is the most important data transport network with respect to bisectional bandwidth, latency, and software overhead [1].
+Torus BG/P's torus network is the most important data transport network with respect to bisectional bandwidth, latency, and software overhead [1].
 Each compute node is part of the 3D torus network spanning the whole installation.
 On each node, the torus device has input and output links for each of its six neighbors, each with a bandwidth of 3.4 Gbit/s, for a total node bandwidth of 40.8 Gbit/s.
-Worst-case end-to-end latency in a 64 k server system is below 5 μ s.
+Worst-case end-to-end latency in a 64 k server system is below $5 \mu \text{s}$ .
 Nodes act as forwarding routers without software intervention.

-The torus provides two transmission interfaces, a regular buffer-based one and one based on remote direct memory access (rDMA).
-For the latter, the torus DMA engine provides an advanced put/get-based interface to read or write segments of memory from remote nodes, based on memory descriptors inserted into its injection and reception FI-FOs.
+The torus provides two transmission interfaces, a regular buffer-based interface and one based on remote direct memory access (rDMA).
+For the latter, the torus DMA engine provides an advanced put/get-based interface to read or write segments of memory from remote nodes, based on memory descriptors inserted into its injection and reception FIFOs.
 Each memory descriptor denotes a contiguous region in physical memory on the local node.
 To facilitate rDMA transactions (e.g. a direct-put operation copying data directly to a remote node's memory), software identifies the corresponding remote memory segments via a selector/offset tuple that corresponds to a descriptor in the receive FIFO on the remote node (Figure 6).
 To transmit data via the torus, software inserts one or more packets into a torus injection FIFO, with the packet specifying the destination using its X,Y,Z coordinates.
 For non-DMA transfer, the payload is embedded in the packet; for DMA transfers (local as well as remote), the corresponding sender and receiver memory segment descriptors and selectors are instead appended to the packet.

-Figure 6: Virtualized Torus Interconnect.
+Figure 6.
+Virtualized Torus Interconnect.
 The VMM passes through guest VM descriptors, translating addresses from guest- to host-physical.